Skip to main content

 Morzine is the ideal place to base yourself in order to enjoy the area's many hikes.
 You can go for an easy walk locally or take on one of the more challenging peaks or routes.
 To cover more ground, just jump on the lift system used by skiers in the winter.
 This means you can get to hiking routes more further afield pretty quickly.

-Hiking is the perfect way to see the Alps: Stunning lakes, rivers, forests and of course Mont Blanc are all things you can expect to see.
+And thanks to the lifts, you can start high and make the most of your time.
 If you are lucky, you may see wildlife such as eagles, chamois and marmots on your travels.
 Morzine tourist office has this useful guide to walks in the area.

 Water Sports